ryansheehy0/Neo-C/Readme.md

 - `**` can be used for exponents.
 - `->` is valid for double dereferencing pointers.
 - You have to put `const` before the data type.
 Ex: `const i64 var` and not `i64 const var`
-- String literals are converted to a string and not a character array. `std::string("String literal")`
+- String literals are converted to a string and not a character array.
 - Arrays, enums, and importing can be defined on multiple lines.

 ```C++